global-input/global-input-message/README.md

 ```

 ### URL of the Websocket Server & API Key
-In the example [configuration](#configuration), the URL of the [WebSocket Server](https://github.com/global-input/global-input-node) and the API key value are not provided.
-The ```global-input-message``` JavaScript library is going to use a shared WebSocket Server and its corresponding API key value if they are not found in the configuration.
-The performance of the shared WebSocker Server is not guaranteed, so it is better to run your own WebSocket server by downloading from the [WebSocket Server Github repository](https://github.com/global-input/global-input-node).
+In the example [configuration](#configuration), the URL of the [Global Input WebSocket Server](https://github.com/global-input/global-input-node) and the API key are not specified.
+Hence, the ```global-input-message``` JavaScript library is going to use a shared Global Input WebSocket Server and its corresponding API key value if they are not found in the configuration.
+The performance of the shared WebSocker Server is not guaranteed, so it is better to download and run your own Global Input WebSocket server from the [Global Input WebSocket Server Github repository](https://github.com/global-input/global-input-node).

 After your WebSocket server is up and running, you can modify the [configuration](#configuration_50) to include the URL of your Websocket Server and the API key value:
 ```javascript